publiccodenet/about/contributor-guides/for-individuals.md

 Once you have identified the issue you would like to work on, feel free to suggest changes to the content in a pull request and reference the relevant issue.

+If you are new to git and GitHub, check out our [trainings](../activities/trainings/index.md).
+These will explain how to make good issues and pull requests, as well as use Markdown.

 Feel free to suggest changes to the content in a pull request.
 We work according to [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow), except for work that is versioned and deployed, in which case we use [a GitFlow branching model](https://datasift.github.io/gitflow/IntroducingGitFlow.html).